WGLab/CancerVar/README.md

 CancerVar takes either pre-annotated files, or unannotated input files in VCF format or ANNOVAR input format, where each line corresponds to one genetic variant; CancerVar will call ANNOVAR to generate necessary annotations.
 In the output, based on all 12 pieces of evidence, each variant will be assigned as "Tier_I_strong", "Tier_II_potential", "Tier_IV_benign" and "Tier_III_Uncertain" by rules specified in the AMP/ASCO/CAP 2017 guidelines.

-OPAI takes 12 clinical evidence scores from CancerVar and 23 pre-computed in silico scores predicted by other computational tools as input from ANNOVAR, and predicts oncogenicity scores by a semi-supervised deep-learning model.
+OPAI takes 12 clinical evidence scores from CancerVar and 23 pre-computed in silico scores predicted by other computational tools from ANNOVAR as input, and predicts oncogenicity by a semi-supervised deep-learning model.

 CanverVar and OPAI are Python based scripts.
-The user need to run CancerVar firstly as **step 1** to get clinical evidence-based interpretation results and then run OPAI as **step 2** if they want to get the deep-learning model-based prediction results.
+The user need to run CancerVar firstly as **step 1** to get clinical evidence-based interpretation results and then run OPAI as **step 2** if they want to get the deep-learning model-based oncogenicity prediction.

 ## CancerVar(step 1)